Knowledge Hub

 • Open-source compliance: Define the conditions for using third-party or open-source software to avoid disputes.

-• Software escrow arrangements: Consider including these for business-critical software, allowing clients access to source code in specific circumstances.
+• Software escrow arrangements: Consider including these for business-critical software, which allows clients access to the source code under specific circumstances.

 Protecting your IP in your commercial contracts and being prepared for IP-related negotiations ensures you can protect your business interests while meeting client needs.